 Synergex has developed some open-source tools to make it easier to do things like build RESTful web services with APIs that expose Synergy data and logic to other applications or generate source code or other types of content based on the metadata stored in a Synergy repository.
 Source code for these projects is available on GitHub.

 Incorporating standardized technologies like OData, Swagger, ASP.NET Core, .NET Core, and Entity Framework Core, Harmony Core services can expose specific pieces of your business logic as web services, which in turn exposes data via received and returned parameters.
-Once a function has been exposed as a web service, it’s possible to interact with that function from almost any development environment or application, and from any location, including from applications executing on mobile devices such as smartphones and tablets.
+Once a function has been exposed as a web service, it’s possible to interact with that function from almost any development environment or application, and from any location, including from applications executing on mobile devices.
 Other applications simply call the service; your application retains complete control of its data.
 (In many cases, you can expose existing application functions as services without any additional development.)

 View these videos to learn how to implement this open-sourced framework to enable you to expose Synergy logic and data.
 Have questions or want to hear how others are implementing Harmony Core?
 Join our monthly office hours or watch our previous office hours.